1922 British Mount Everest expedition: After the expedition

 After their journey back to England, Mallory and Finch toured the country making presentations on the expedition.
 This tour had two goals.
 First, interested audiences would get information on the expedition and the results.
 Second, with the financial results of this journey another expedition should be financed.
 Mallory additionally made a three-month trip to the United States.
 During this travel Mallory was asked why he wanted to climb Mount Everest.
 His answer: "Because it is there" became a classic.
 The intended 1923 expedition to Everest was delayed by financial and organizational reasons.
 There was insufficient time to prepare another expedition the following year.

 The film recorded by Noel during this expedition was also published.
 Climbing Mount Everest was shown for ten weeks in Liverpool's Philharmonic Hall.

 The European expedition members received Olympic gold medals for alpinism in 1924, which were presented by Pierre de Coubertin at the closing ceremony of the 1924 Winter Olympics in Chamonix.
-The medals bore the inscription of the 1924 Summer Olympics in Paris.
+(Note: The medals were inscribed "Paris 1924", like those presented at the 1924 Summer Olympics in Paris.)
 Medals were also awarded to Nepalese soldier Tejbir Bura and to seven Sherpas who died during the ascent.
+(Note: "When the original Olympic medals were awarded in February 1924, only 12 British and one Australian member of the expedition received them.
+Sir Charles Bruce, the expedition leader, was not present during the award ceremony.
+Upon his return, he contacted the International Olympic Committee and suggested medals be given to further eight members of the team—Tejbir plus seven Sherpa porters (believed to be Indians or Tibetans).
+The IOC acknowledged his request and forwarded additional medals to the remaining eight members."
+(The original source refers to "Sir" Charles Bruce, but it should be General Charles Bruce.
+He was a Member of the Royal Victorian Order, but only a Knight Commander of the RVO or holder of the Knight Grand Cross is entitled to be called "Sir".))
+After the deaths of Mallory and Irvine in 1924 a memorial cairn was erected at the Base Camp used by the 1924 British Mount Everest expedition, the names of the porters who died in the 1922 avalanche were also inscribed on that cairn.